Contact Igloo

 Today’s organisations make decisions based on large amounts of information, work with many digital tools, and publish content in many different formats.
 The best control rooms make it possible to represent this information side-by-side, in multiple configurations, giving teams enhanced perspective on complex problems and allowing them to see the impact of decisions in the short, medium and long term across multiple verticals.

-Igloo Core Engine (ICE) is the operating system for immersive spaces that can power any content on any display, meaning teams can customise meeting spaces to meet their needs and view immersive and traditional content across LED panels, inside an immersive room or in a 360° cylinder.
+Igloo Core Engine is the operating system for immersive spaces that can power any content on any display, meaning teams can customise meeting spaces to meet their needs and view immersive and traditional content across LED panels, inside an immersive room or in a 360° cylinder.

 See together